 The University may remove a Support Animal when:

-- The animal poses a direct threat to the health or safety of others;
+- The Support Animal poses a direct threat to the health or safety of others;

-- The animal’s presence results in a fundamental alteration of a University’s program;
+- The Support Animal’s presence results in a fundamental alteration of a University’s program;

-- The animal or its presence creates a continued disturbance or interference with the University community;
+- The Support Animal or its presence creates a continued disturbance or interference with the University community;

-- The resident does not comply with these Guidelines for Support Animals or applicable University policies; or
+- The Owner does not comply with these Guidelines for Support Animals or other University policies; or

-- The animal repeatedly acts inappropriately or is not under control.
-In this circumstance, the animal may be excluded from being on campus until it can be demonstrated that the animal’s inappropriate behavior has been addressed and the animal is under control.
+- The Support Animal repeatedly acts inappropriately or is not under control.
+In this circumstance, the Support Animal may be excluded from being on campus until it can be demonstrated that the Support Animal’s inappropriate behavior has been addressed and the Support Animal is under control.

-Should the Support Animal be removed from the premises for any reason, the resident is expected to fulfill his or her housing obligations for the remainder of the housing contract.
+Should the Support Animal be removed from the premises for any reason, the Owner is still responsible to fulfill his or her housing obligations for the remainder of the housing contract.

 Appeals and Grievance Procedure:

-Residents who wish to express a grievance or appeal a decision regarding a Support Animal should follow DSS’s Grievance Procedure, found on the office’s website.
+Owner’s who wish to express a grievance or appeal a decision regarding a Support Animal should follow DSS’s Grievance Procedure, found on DSS’ website.